anandmandilwar/agentic-rag-with-bedrock-agent-Kb/README.md

    ```

-### Work in Progress - Sample QA Chatbot [FrontEnd]
+### Sample QA Chatbot [FrontEnd]
-1. Navigate to the `src/app` directory in your project.
+1. Make sure you are on the project root folder.
    ```
    cd agentic-rag-with-bedrock-agent-Kb
    ```
+2. Once you have  the Knowledge Base and bedrock agent up and running, grab AgentID, AliasID, KnowledgeBaseID and KnowledgeBase ARN

+3. For "Upload_Documents_to_KnowledgeBase" module, you need to create a lambda function (for now, you can do it from within the console).
+Lambda code is available in `src/app/lambda_function.py` file

+4. Once the Lambda function is created, make sure to Lambda has the permission to invoke Bedrock Data Ingestion Job.
+Modify the permission attached with the lambda as per the `src/app/lambda_policy.json` document.

+5. Craete a S3 trigger for the lambda to be invoked whenever files are uploaded to S3.
+This is for the data ingestion to start automatically.

+6. Make sure to update file `1_QnA_Using_Only_KnowledgeBase.py` with the Bedrock Foundation Mode ARN.

+7. Finally update your `'env` file with the KnowledgeBaseID and DataSource S3 BucketName.

-2. Run the `QnA_Using_Bedrock_Agent_and_KnowledgeBase.py` script to start the Streamlit QA chatbot.Its a multi page App.
+8. Run the `QnA_Using_Bedrock_Agent_and_KnowledgeBase.py` script to start the Streamlit QA chatbot.Its a multi page App.
 You will have the option to do the Q&A using ONLY Knowledge Base or using both - KnowledgeBase and bedrock Agent.
    ```
    streamlit run QnA_Using_Bedrock_Agent_and_KnowledgeBase.py
    ```
-3. This will launch the Sample QA chatbot, which you can use to interact with the Bedrock Knowledge Base and/or Bedrock agent.
+9. This will launch the Sample QA chatbot, which you can use to interact with the Bedrock Knowledge Base and/or Bedrock agent.

 <img src="./assets/Streamlit_QnA_ChatBot.png" width="400" />